h1-squirtle/IntentSpoofing/README.md

 10. Replace your webhook url here.
 11. Run this application on same device where BugBazaar is installed.
-12. Check the webhook logs and you can see the _sid_ token.
+12. Check the webhook logs and you will see the _sid_ token.